Installing underfloor insulation

-- Safety - as with all DIY projects, there are safety considerations.
-Make sure you read and follow the Health and Safety advice in Appendix B of New Zealand Standard NZS 4246:2016.
+- Safety - read and follow the Health and Safety advice in Appendix B of New Zealand Standard NZS 4246:2016.
 If you're not sure, get a professional to install the insulation for you.

 - Existing insulation - a quick look under your house will tell you if you have any.
 If there is, you'll still want to check what state it's in (see link below).